milanify/Ubuntu-Launchpad/README.md

 - Edit the control file by changing Section, Homepage, Depends, and Description

-Create a folder outside launchpad-1.0 called ```post-dh_make-files``` Back up the finalized install, rules, and control files in here so that they don't need to be created on future runs of dh_make and instead can be copied+pasted into the generated debian folder
+Create a folder outside launchpad-1.0 called ```post-dh_make-files``` Back up the finalized install, rules, and control files in here so that they don't need to be edited each time on future runs of dh_make and instead can be copied+pasted into the generated debian folder

 From inside the launchpad-1.0 folder, run:
 ```